ktang3/Web-scraping-project-Bitcoin-data-analysis/README.md

 ## Conclusion
 As from our analysis, it shows that long-term holding of bitcoin can be profitbale.
 On the other hand, short-term investment can be very risky since the price of bitcoin is volatile comparing to other investment types.

-I wish you all good luck!
+Last but not least, if you are already involving in crpytocurrencies or planning to invest in them, I wish you all the best of luck!

 # Thank you for reading! :)